 ILR applicants may need to show they meet the relevant minimum income requirement, depending on what type of leave they currently hold.

-hose who wish to acquire indefinite leave to remain in the UK are required to meet the minimum salary requirement of £35,800.
-This is set to increase to £36,200 if you will be applying on or after 6th April 2020.
+Skilled worker visa holders who wish to acquire indefinite leave to remain in the UK are required to meet the minimum salary requirement of £25,600.

 Your application will need to be supported by documents that evidence your identity and that you meet the ILR requirements.
 As a minimum, you will need to provide: